Prannoy-Kathiresan/Predicting-and-Optimizing-New-York-City-Bike-Rental-Demand-Using-Recurrent-Neural-Networks/README.md

 ## 📘 References

 - NYC Citi Bike (Lyft) datasets – Jersey City
-- IE434 Deep Learning — University of Illinois at Urbana-Champaign
 - Research on GRU/RNN architectures and demand prediction

----

-## 📬 Contact

-Created by [Prannoy Kathiresan](https://www.linkedin.com/in/prannoy-kathiresan) and team
-Feel free to reach out for questions or collaboration!